mrieck/snip-css/README.md

 ##SnipCSS codeigniter_server (not completed)
 The CodeIgniter server does everything of the simple server, except it also has a templating engine built specifically for filling SnipCSS imported code.
 The templating engine hooks up CodeIgniter models with JQuery selectors to insert records into the Snip HTML.
-At first I tried using a normal templating engine like Mustache, but there are too many cases to account for... the structure of the html isn't always a simple list of repeating items for a list of records.
-Multiple records need to be filled in the subitems, often at different levels of the DOM.
-JQuery is flexible enough to handle it.

-The snip html is stored in the views folder.
-The css in a css/site/ folder, the images in img/site/ folder of the root directory.
+It is currently unreleased.